barbarer/py4e-int/_sources/strings/immutable.rst

     greeting = 'Hello, world!'
     greeting[0] = 'J'

-The "object" in this case is the string and the "item" is the character you tried to assign.
-For now, an *object* is the same thing as a value, but we will refine that definition later.
-An *item* is one of the values in a sequence.
+The ``greeting`` string is an example of an **object** and the character you tried to assign is an example of an **item**.
+For now, think of an object as a special virtual construction.
+Objects have special properties.
+Strings, for example, are objects that hold a sequence of characters.
+An item is one of the values in a sequence.

-The reason for the error is that strings are *immutable*, which means you can't change an existing string.
+The reason for the error is that strings are **immutable**, which means that you can't modify an existing string.
 The best you can do is create a new string that is a variation on the original:

 .. activecode:: str-newString